-Top reciter Randy Rieman presents “Jack Potter’s Courtin'” on MASTERS: VOLUME TWO, the poetry of S. Omar Barker, from CowboyPoetry.com.
+Top reciter Randy Rieman presents “Jack Potter’s Courtin'” in a delightful way on MASTERS: VOLUME TWO, the poetry of S. Omar Barker.

 Barker was one of the founders of the Western Writers of America, Inc. and many of his poems were published by Western Horseman.
 Find more about S. Omar Barker at CowboyPoetry.com.

-Find more cowboy love poems for Valentine’s Day here.
+Find more cowboy love poems for Valentine’s Day at cowboypoetry.com.

-This postcard image is from the BAR-D collection, postmarked Fraser, Colorado, 1909.
+This c.
+1907 postcard image is from the BAR-D collection.

 (Please respect copyright.
-You can share this poem and image with this post, but for any other uses, request permission.)
+You can share this poem with this post, but for any other uses, request permission.)